lewisl/CovidSim/documentation/decision tree concept.md

 I thought I *should* be able to do this recursively, but my brain is more loopy than recursive.
 I had done the text book recursion cases of factorial and following the branches of a binary tree, with the classic paths down left and right branches.
 But, the illness transition decision trees are more ragged.
 They can have any number of branches (though always 1 to 3) and each branch can have different depths (longest is 6).
 For 2 days I beat myself up, got impatient, and gave up.
 I built the paths by hand (the human brain can see the paths almost immediately) and then fed the paths as input to the sanity check.
 I put the problem down to get more important stuff done.

 Tonight, I took it on again.
 In half an hour in < 20 lines of code I solved it.
 It's not recursive, but it is conceptually recursive (I did learn something...).
 The trickiest thing wasn't the recursive-lite approach.
 I realized I need to append to the current path without modifying the current path.
 In ML-like languages we'd do this with "cons", which creates a pair.
 In ML, one abhors mutating a variable so you can only call with a new value (the argument) or return a new value.
 And recursion performs the loop.
 In Julia, we love to mutate data structures in place for efficiency.
 There is append!, but not append.
-But, it's easy to use an array literal to create a new value that is an append--or "cons" of the old array (the head) and its new tail.
+But, it's easy to use vcat create a new array that is an append--or "cons" of the old array (the head) and its new tail.
 A while loop is a bit like recursion:  we stop when the conditions have been met that we are done, not by a fixed number of iterations.
 The while loop runs 17 times for a tree with 22 leaves--and thus 22 branches.
 Each time through we finish at least one branch of a given depth.

 ```julia
 function walktree(dt, top)